shapesmusic/Shapes-Basics-Draft/world/13-playing-your-minds-ear-1.md

 active anchor-higher-lower. this is actually, concretely starting to play your imagination as an instrument by directing your attention. a precursor to playing your mind's ear. trippy.

-add two higher, two lower, passive and then active.
+add two higher, two lower, active and then passive.

 ## Summary